Namhsan Township

-Namhsan Township (နမ့်ဆန်မြို့နယ်) is a township of the Pa Laung Self-Administered Zone in the Shan State of eastern Burma (Myanmar).
+Namhsan Township (နမ့်ဆန်မြို့နယ်) is a township of the Pa Laung Self-Administered Zone in the Shan State of eastern Myanmar (Burma).
 The principal town and administrative seat is Namhsan.

 Prior to August 2010, Kyaukme District included Namhsan Township and Mantong Township; and both of them were transferred that month to the newly created Pa Laung Self-Administered Zone.

+To prevent confusion with Nansang Township in southern Shan State, it is sometimes disambiguated as Nan San (North) Township.